 To protect our proprietary rights, we rely generally on copyright, trademark and trade secret laws, confidentiality agreements and procedures with employees, consultants and other third parties, license agreements with consultants, vendors and customers, and by controlling access to our software, documentation and other proprietary information.
-We own federal trademark and service mark registrations for the marks "HEALTHSTREAM", "HOSPITALDIRECT" and "OR PROTOCOL."
+We own Federal trademark and service mark registrations for the marks "HEALTHSTREAM", "HOSPITAL DIRECT", "OR PROTOCOL", "QUALITY CHECK", and "RESULTS!
+On-demand survey analysis."

-We obtain the content that we license to our customers through a combination of license agreements with publishers or authors, assignments and work-for-hire arrangements with third parties, and development by employees.
-We require publishers, authors and other third parties to represent and warrant that their content does not infringe on any third-party intellectual property rights and that they have the right to provide their content and have obtained all third-party consents necessary to do so.
+We obtain the courseware that we license to our customers through a combination of license agreements with publishers or authors, assignments and work-for-hire arrangements with third parties, and development by employees.
+We require publishers, authors and other third parties to represent and warrant that their content does not infringe on or misappropriate any third-party intellectual property rights, that they have the right to provide their content and have obtained all third-party consents necessary to do so.
 Our publishers, authors and other third parties also agree to indemnify us against liability we might sustain due to the content they provide.

-If a third party asserts a claim that we have infringed their intellectual property, we may be required to redesign our products or enter into royalty or licensing agreements.
+If a third party asserts a claim that we have infringed their patents or other intellectual property, we may be required to redesign our products or enter into royalty or licensing agreements.
 In addition, we license technologies from third parties for incorporation into our services.
 Royalty and licensing agreements with these third parties may not be available on terms acceptable to us, if at all.
 Additionally, the steps we have taken to protect our intellectual property rights may not be adequate.
 Third parties may infringe or misappropriate our proprietary rights.
 Competitors may also independently develop technologies that are substantially equivalent or superior to the technologies we employ in our services.
 If we fail to protect our proprietary rights adequately, our competitors could offer similar services, potentially significantly harming our competitive position and decreasing our revenues.